Bob Belcher: Background

-On September 3, 1998, Bob marries Linda Belcher (née Genarro) at City Hall.
-At some point, they buy the restaurant and have Tina, followed by Gene, and Louise two years later.
-The series starts when Louise is nine, and the restaurant is having its grand re-re-re opening after a utility pole falls into the front of the building.
+On September 3, 1993, Bob meets, begins a romantic relationship with, and marries Linda Belcher (née Genarro) at the City Hall.
+At some point, they buy the restaurant and have Tina, followed by Gene, then Louise two years later.
+The restaurant has its grand re-re-re opening after a utility pole falls into the glass window of the building, as evidenced in the series' intro and in the series' premiere.

+In popular culture

+Bob Belcher has appeared numerous times outside of Bob's Burgers in other shows most notably The Simpsons, Family Guy, Archer, and Robot Chicken.
+In the fourth season episode "Fugue and Riffs", Bob's Burgers crosses over with Archer.

+Bob Belcher appears in Fortnite as a Father's Day celebration, being released in June 2025.

 Reception

 Bob has been a generally well-received character, but not to a high degree.
 Following its release, multiple critics have given their opinions on Bob in The Bob's Burgers Movie.
 Hollywood in Toto stated that Bob is pushed to the sidelines too much, and not given enough screentime.
-Scott Tobias of The Guardian liked Bob's on-screen chemistry with Linda, which he believes is well established at the beginning of the film.
+Scott Tobias of The Guardian liked Bob's on-screen chemistry with Linda, which he believes is well established at the beginning of the show.
 Glenn Kenny of The New York Times appreciated the "relatively grounded in reality" plot of Bob trying to pay back the bank, as he is a provider for his family and it makes thematic sense.